-Re-entering the world of academia post-21 can be intimidating or thrilling, depending on how you look at it, but the important thing to remember is that it’s never too late to pursue something you’re passionate about.
+Re-entering the world of academia can be intimidating or thrilling, depending on how you look at it.
+But the important thing to remember is that it’s never too late to pursue something you’re passionate about.

 At Arden University, we have students from all walks of life, many of whom are mature students with careers and families to consider before diving head-first into a degree.
-With that in mind, here are our top tips for all mature students preparing to resume their education:
+With that in mind, here are our top tips on how to prepare for university as a mature student:

 1. Prepare a timetable

 As a mature student, it’s likely you’ll have other priorities to balance alongside your studies.
-If you’re feeling anxious about how you’re going to manage your time, try preparing a rough timetable to help you visualise how a typical week will look when your studies begin.
+Perhaps you’ve got a part time job to juggle with learning?
+Maybe you’ve got busy family life?
+If you’re feeling anxious about how you’re going to manage your time effectively, try preparing a rough timetable to help you visualise how a typical week will look when your studies begin.

 2. Reconnect with your inner student

 No matter how many years you’ve been out of the education system, take some time to reacquaint yourself with skills such as referencing, note-taking and essay planning.

 Jogging your memory before your course begins will help you feel more confident once you return to the classroom - virtually or otherwise.
 If you’re studying with Arden, you’ll benefit from sessions designed to reintroduce you to these skills, so be sure to make the most of them.

 3. View your extra years in a positive light

 While it can be difficult not to feel a little left behind, studying later in life can actually be a blessing in disguise.
 If you’ve racked up a few years of workplace experience, this will make it much easier to apply your learnings to real-life situations and reflect on what you’ve been taught.